-Heroin withdrawal, although not deadly like some other substances such as alcohol and benzodiazepines, can be extremely unpleasant resulting in frequent relapse.
-Many individuals experience such painful withdrawals that they feel as though they must use a little heroin in order to take the edge off.
-As a result, it is strongly recommended that heroin addiction is not treated at home via the “cold turkey” method but is rather treated in a controlled and safe setting where medications can be used to minimize the withdrawal side effects.
+Heroin withdrawal, although not deadly like alcohol and benzodiazepine withdrawal, can be excruciating, resulting in frequent relapse.
+Many users experience such painful withdrawals that they feel as though they must use a little heroin in order to take the edge off.
+As a result, it is strongly recommended that heroin addiction is not treated at home via the “cold turkey” method.
+Detoxification should take place in a controlled and safe setting where medications can be used to minimize the withdrawal effects.

 Avoidance of withdrawal symptoms frequently motivates continued heroin abuse even after an individual has resolved to quit.
-The severity of withdrawal symptoms will depend on a variety of factors, including the average amount, potency and frequency of heroin having been used prior to the attempt to scale back or quit altogether.
+The severity of withdrawal symptoms depends on a variety of factors, including the average amount, potency, and frequency of heroin used previously.
 Symptoms of heroin withdrawal include:

 - Muscle aches